List of speakers of the Himachal Pradesh Legislative Assembly

 The Speaker of the Himachal Pradesh Legislative Assembly is the presiding officer of the Legislative Assembly of Himachal Pradesh, the main law-making body for the Indian state of Himachal Pradesh.
 The Speaker is elected in the very first meeting of the Himachal Pradesh Legislative Assembly after the general elections for a term of 5 years from amongst the members of the assembly.
 The Speaker must be a member of the assembly.
 The Speaker can be removed from office by a resolution passed in the assembly by an effective majority of its members.
-In the absence of Speaker, the meeting of theLegislative Assembly is presided by the Deputy Speaker.
+In the absence of Speaker, the meeting of the Legislative Assembly is presided by the Deputy Speaker.